-(3) Extension Blog Posts: One of the most useful skills in any profession is writing.
+(3) Subspecies Report: One of the most useful skills in any profession is writing.
 Furthermore, one of the missions of the Land Grant Institution is extension, which means we are communicating with the general public.
-As such, you are required to produce two blog posts which each explain a recent article (published within the last two years) related to honey bee biology.
-These blog posts should be written for a beekeeping audience.
-Technical jargon should be avoided or, if necessary to include, must be thoroughly explained to make it more easily understood.
-Selected articles should be relevant to honey bee biology and must be published in a peer reviewed scientific journal.
-Your blog posts should be written to have the potential for publication through the University of Florida's extension branch (Cooperative Extension Service).
-You must check with the TA before beginning your blog posts so that they can verify that such a blog post does not already exist on your selected articles have not already been selected by another student.
-The instructor or TA can provide advice for finding an article, but the articles will be reserved on a first come first serve basis.
-A grading rubric will be provided in Canvas to facilitate the development of your Blog Posts.
+As such, you are required to produce an informational article which explains the biology of a specific Apis mellifera subspecies.
+This article should be written following the standard Featured Creature format.
+This format is available at the Featured Creatures link (http://entnemdept.ufl.edu/creatures/) under the "Format for Authors" link.
+Your Apis mellifera subspecies article should be written to have the potential for publication through the University of Florida's extension branch (Cooperative Extension Service).
+You must check with the TA before beginning your article so that they can verify that such an article does not already exist on your subspecies.
+The instructor or TA can provide ideas for selecting a subspecies, but the topics will be reserved on a first come first serve basis.
+A grading rubric will be provided in Canvas to facilitate the development of your article.